Skip to main content

 • Adjust requirement mappings

-This ensures alignment with solicitation structure and proposal strategy.
+This step ensures alignment with both the solicitation structure and your proposal strategy.

-Use Writer Guidance to provide instructions for content authors.
+Use Writer Guidance to provide direction to content authors.

 • Response expectations